Angus Scott-Young

-Angus Scott-Young (born 23 April 1997) is an Australian rugby union player who plays for the Northampton Saints in Premiership Rugby.
-He previously has played for in the Super Rugby competition.
+Angus Scott-Young (born 23 April 1997) is an Australian rugby union player who plays for the in the Super Rugby competition.
+He previously played for Northampton Saints in Premiership Rugby and the in Super Rugby.
 He also played for Bay of Plenty in New Zealand's National Provincial Championship.
 His position of choice is loose forward.
 He is the son of former Wallaby Sam Scott-Young.